HELLO.

 I’ve held both Information Architect and User Experience Lead job titles.
 In each role I have performed the essential user-centric activities needed for building great user experiences: primary user research to inform design strategy, Information Architecture to organize content for use, and usability studies to vet designs.

-Having been a front-end developer (XHTML/CSS/.NET) and database architect before getting into UX, I can speak “engineer” and enjoy collaborating directly with developers.
+Having been a front-end developer (XHTML/CSS/.NET) and database architect before getting into UX, I speak “engineer” and enjoy collaborating directly with developers.

 And having an advanced degree in social sciences, I look for bridges between theory and practice, the academic and the professional.